Shmew/Fable.Jester/fast-check/fast-check.md

     /// Force the use of unbiased arbitraries: biased by default
     unbiased: (value: bool)

+    /// Custom reporter replacing the default reporter.
+    ///
+    /// It is responsible to throw in case of failure.
+    ///
+    /// Cannot be used in conjunction with the async/promise reporter options.
+    ///
+    /// it will be used by assert for both synchronous and asynchronous properties. reporter (handler: RunDetails<'T> -> unit)

+    /// Custom reporter replacing the default reporter.
+    ///
+    /// It is responsible to throw in case of failure.
+    ///
+    /// it will be used by assert for asynchronous properties only. promiseReporter (handler: RunDetails<'T> -> JS.Promise<'T>)

+    /// Custom reporter replacing the default reporter.
+    ///
+    /// It is responsible to throw in case of failure.
+    ///
+    /// it will be used by assert for asynchronous properties only. asyncReporter (handler: RunDetails<'T> -> Async<'T>)

 module FastCheckOptions =
     /// Random generator is the core element behind the generation of random values
     /// - changing it might directly impact the quality and performances of the